Sign up to receive beautynews, product samples, couponsand more.

 Get the look by following these simple steps:

-Step 1: Prime your lids.
-Start your wedding eye makeup by applying an eye makeup primer.
-Primer can help ensure you have a smooth base for the rest of your makeup application.
+Start your wedding eye makeup off right by applying an eye makeup primer.
+Primer can help ensure that you have a smooth base for the rest of your makeup application and also make your eye makeup look last through the entire day and night.
 If you don’t have any primer on hand, dab on a little bit of foundation or concealer instead.

-Step 2: Start with your second lightest color.
-Dip your fluffy eyeshadow brush into Mademoiselle Pink and blend this soft pink color into your crease.
-Make sure not to apply too much color at once in order to avoid any caking.
-Once you’ve blended all of the color off of your brush, use your bare brush to blend the color that’s now in your crease up toward your brow bone.
+Dip your fluffy eyeshadow brush into your soft pink shadow, then sweep it into your crease.
+Make sure you don’t apply too much color at once in order to avoid eye shadow that looks caked on.
+Once all of the shadow is off of your brush, use the bare brush to blend out your crease color, fading it up toward your brow bone.

-Step 3: Layer your darkest color into your crease.
-As you apply Matte It Up, make sure to blend all the way down to the outer edge of your eye socket before swooping it up into your crease to help make your eyes pop.
-From there, take the color about two-thirds of the way in toward the inner corners of your eyes, leaving space for your lighter color (which we’ll get to!).
+Next, reach for your neutral brown shadow.
+Apply it, making sure to blend all the way down to the outer edge of your eye socket before swooping it up into your crease to help make your eyes pop.
+From there, take the color about two-thirds of the way in toward the inner corners of your eyes, leaving space for your lightest shadow (which we’ll get to!).
 Once there’s no more eyeshadow on the brush, move in small circular motions to blend it up into your crease and just beyond.

-Step 4: Highlight the center of your lids.
-Paris Beach is perfect for highlighting your lids for an eye-popping appeal.
-Simply dust a bit on the center of your lids and the inner corners of your eyes for a brightening effect.
-Blend, blend, blend once you’re done to eliminate any lines of demarcation between your eyeshadow shades.
+It isn’t just your cheeks that look best with a highlight, your eyes need a bit of highlighting, too.
+Use your lightest shadow to really make your eyes pop, dusting it onto the center of your lids and the inner corners of your eyes for a brightening effect.
+Blend, blend, blend once you’re done in order to eliminate any lines of demarcation between your three eyeshadow shades.

-Step 5: Apply eyeliner and mascara.
-Smudge eyeliner into your upper lash line.
-Don’t worry about creating a super-straight line across your lash line.
-Instead, take a tight-lined approach to create definition while minimizing the look of wearing eyeliner.
+Smudge eyeliner along your upper lash line.
+Don’t worry about creating a super-straight line.
+Instead, take a tightlining approach to create definition without looking like you’re actually wearing eyeliner.
 Top it off with a few swipes of mascara (make sure to get waterproof, ladies—the last thing you want is for your happy tears to streak black down your face!).

-Once you’ve completed your eye makeup, it’s time to move on to your face makeup.
-That’s right—when it actually comes to your big day and creating this brown eye-approved makeup look, be sure to start with your eye makeup first and then follow it up with your face makeup.
-This way if there’s any fallout from your eyeshadow, you won’t have to smudge your concealer, foundation, face powder, or highlighter trying to dust it away.
+Once you’ve completed your eye makeup, it’s time to move on to your face.
+That’s right—when it actually comes to your big day and creating this brown eye-approved makeup look, be sure to start with your eye makeup and end with your face makeup.
+This way, if there’s any fallout from your eyeshadow, you won’t have to smudge your concealer, foundation, face powder, or highlighter trying to dust it away.
+For the rest of your look, follow the tips from our article, How to Get a Bridal Makeup Look That Lasts.